mjsterling/T1A3/README.md

 ## Software Development Plan

-### Overview
+### Purpose

 My T1A3 terminal app will be a playable version of the Who Wants To Be A Millionaire game show.

-### Purpose

 The app will allow users to play a terminal-based interpretation of the popular game show Who Wants To Be A Millionaire, in which players are presented with a series of multiple choice questions and are awarded increasing amounts of points (represented by gems) for subsequent correct answers.
 Answering fifteen questions in a row correctly will enable them to win the maximum prize of one million gems.
 The application will consist of a main menu, enabling users to either start a new game, view their hiscores and statistics, read instructions on how to play the game, or exit the application.

 The game window will display a score bar at the top outlining the player's current score and subsequent possible scores for each question, the current displayed question (selected at random from a pool of questions stored in JSON format), and a TTY-Prompt list of possible options, including the four possible multiple choice answers, an option to walk away with one's current earnings, and the three tradition Who Wants To Be A Millionaire lifelines (*50/50*, *Phone A Friend* and *Ask The Audience*)

 The app is intended to showcase my skill level as a developer by designing and creating a playable version of a recognisable game.
 It will potentially assist with my career progression by adding to my overall portfolio of work.
 Additionally, by releasing it as a gem it will provide a redistributable method for users to practise general knowledge, have fun and learn new things.

-The target audience is anyone who wants to play a free trivia game in their terminal; juxtaposing the ubiquity of trivia games as a hobby against the relative dearth of terminal enthusiasts, people who know enough to install a Ruby gem and people who know about the app means the target audience probably intersects solely at my educators and possibly classmates.
+The target audience is anyone who wants to play a free trivia game in their terminal, however with the general popularity of trivia games as a hobby, the relative dearth of terminal enthusiasts, the number of people who know enough to install a Ruby gem, and the absolute lack of marketing or awareness of the app means the target audience probably intersects solely at my educators and possibly classmates.

-A user will download and use the app by ensuring they have Ruby >2.7.2 installed, then either installing the gem in their terminal and running it in IRB, or by downloading a production copy from my Github and executing a shell script which will be packaged with the application.
+A user will download and use the app by ensuring they have Ruby >2.7.2 installed, then either installing the gem in their terminal and running it in IRB, or by downloading a copy from my Github and executing the appropriate Ruby file in their terminal.

 ### Features